 - Click on the arrow (>) next to your freshly created navigation menu entry to add as many submenu entries as you wish.

 - Click on the submenu entry card.
 Edit icon, name, and description categories and insert a link to the link box.
 Press the “Save” button.

 - Add a new navigation submenu entry or simply click “Publish” to finish creating your Navigation Menu.

-Finding and accessing the pages you need most frequently (or those that are most relevant for your daily work) should be as quick and easy as possible.
+It should be easy and quick to find and access the pages that are most important to your day-to-day work.
 Now that we crossed that off our list, we’re onto new challenges!
-So stay tuned and keep an eye on our LinkedIn page to keep up with upcoming releases and new features.
+So stay tuned and keep an eye on our LinkedIn to keep up with upcoming releases and new features.
 In the meantime, feel free to reach out and let us know your experience with our Navigation Menu.